Interior Eigensolver Based on Rational Filter with Composite rule: Numerical experiment

+In our experiments, we set the parameters for convergence criterion that have been discussed in \hyperref[subsec: eigensolver]{section~\ref*{subsec: eigensolver}} to $\tau_g = 10^{-2}$ and $\tau = 10^{-8}$.
+The former one serves as the tolerance for distinguishing the ghost eigenvalues, while the latter one is the target precision of eigenpairs.
+The $\sigma$ in HSRR is set as $c$, which is the center of the circular contour $\Gamma$.

-In our experiments, we set $\tau_g = 10^{-2}$ and $\tau = 10^{-8}$.
-The direct solver is the \texttt{lu} function in MATLAB with four outputs under the default setting, which leads to a sparse LU factorization for sparse input matrices.
-All programs are implemented and executed with MATLAB R2022b.
-All of the experiments are performed on a server with Intel(R) Xeon(R) Gold 6226R CPU at 2.90 GHz and 1 TB memory.
+The direct solver is the \texttt{lu} function in MATLAB with four outputs under the default setting, which leads to a sparse LU factorization for sparse matrices.
+The triangular solves are performed by ``$\backslash$'' in Matlab, which can handle multiple right-hand sides simultaneously.
+All programs are implemented and executed with MATLAB R2022b and are performed on a server with Intel(R) Xeon(R) Gold 6226R CPU at 2.90 GHz and 1 TB memory.
 In performance experiments, we report the single-thread wall time.